astanziola/fourier-neural-operator-flax/README.md

 Please visit [this repository](https://github.com/zongyi-li/fourier_neural_operator) to access the official PyTorch implementation of FNO form the paper's authors, and for the citation policy in case you use FNO in your research.

+## ⚠️ Warning

+The training for the Darcy Flow appears to be very unstable.
+I'm not sure if this is expected, if there's a bug in the training code or if there's a bug in the model itself.

 ## Requirements

 To install `fno`, you just need to have `flax` installed (see the `requirements.txt` file).